Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$: Introduction

 In particular, the F{\o}lner function of $Sym(\Z)\rtimes\mathbb{Z}$ is asymptotically equivalent to $n^{n}$.
 More generally, the F{\o}lner function of $Sym(\Z^{d})\rtimes\Z^{d}$ (or of $Sym(N)\rtimes N$, $N$ of growth $\simeq n^{d}$) is asymptotically equivalent to $n^{n^{d}}$.

-As another application of the isoperimetric inequalities, we construct nilpotent-by-cyclic groups with prescribed isoperimetry, see Theorem \ref{prescribe}.
+As another application of the isoperimetric inequalities, we construct nilpotent-by-cyclic groups with prescribed isoperimetry, see Theorem \ref{prescribe} below.
 In particular, for any $a\ge 1$, there exists a nilpotent-by-cyclic group with F{\o}lner function asymptotically equivalent to $\exp(n^{a})$.
-Alternatively, we can choose the group to be step-$2$ nilpotent by abelian.
-In the special case for $a\le 2$, the group can be chosen to be step-$2$ nilpotent-by-cyclic.
+Alternatively, we can choose the group to be step-$2$ nilpotent-by-abelian.
+In the special case for $a\in [1, 2]$, the group can be chosen to be step-$2$ nilpotent-by-cyclic.

 Gromov states in \cite[Section 8.2, Remark (b)]{gromoventropy} that locally-nilpotent-by-cyclic groups give examples of elementary amenable groups with prescribed F{\o}lner functions, provided that the prescribed function has sufficiently fast growing derivatives.
 Further examples of groups with prescribed F{\o}lner functions were provided in the paper of Brieussel and the second named author \cite{brieusselzheng}.
 In contrast to examples in \cite{brieusselzheng}, the groups we consider here are nilpotent-by-cyclic, and the regularity assumption on the prescribed function is milder.
-In the special case that the prescribed function is comparable to $\exp(n)$ over infinitely many sufficiently long intervals, the group in Theorem \ref{prescribe} mentioned above can be chosen to have some additional properties, namely to have {\it cautious} and {\it diffusive} random walk along an infinite time subsequence.
-See Subsection \ref{remarks} in particular for the cited definitions.\\
+In the special case that the prescribed function is comparable to $\exp(n)$ over infinitely many sufficiently long intervals, the group in Theorem \ref{prescribe} mentioned above can be chosen to have some additional properties, namely to have cautious and diffusive random walk along an infinite time subsequence.
+Recall that for a random walk $(W_n)$ on $G$, we say it is {\it diffusive} along a time subsequence if there is a constant $C>0$ such that